LLCampos/silly-pandas-github-page-evaluator/README.md

 # silly-pandas-github-page-evaluator
-Landing.jobs Sponsored Challenge at Landing.carrers festival
+Our project for the Landing.jobs Sponsored 24h Hackathon at Landing.carrers festival.

+From an GitHub user name, returns a mini-report about the user activity on GitHub.

+We know that the code is kinda ugly and we are aware bugs. :)